ChristofferKarlsson/compute-engine-workshop/2-networks/README.md

 # Part 2 - Networks
-Networks are global resources.

-Networks must use the private network ranges.
+A network in Compute Engine is a [Virtual Private Cloud (VPC) network](https://cloud.google.com/compute/docs/vpc/).
+Like the instances are virtual machines, the VPC is a virtual network where the instances are run and in which they communicate with each other.
+Instances within the same network does not need any external IP, as they can communicate through their internal IPs.

+A network is a global resource, meaning it can spread across multiple regions, but belongs to only one project.
+A subnet on the other hand, is a regional resource, that can span over multiple availability zones in that region.

+If you want to view the networks in the Console, you go to **VPC network** in the menu.

 ## Explore the default network
-A default network is created with subnets for all regions.
+When enabling the Compute Engine API, a default `auto` mode network is created with subnets for all regions.

-Instances in a network can communicate through internal IPs.
-Between networks requires external IPs.

 Networks are managed using the `gcloud compute networks` command.

-* Find and execute the command to list networks
+* Find and execute the command to list all networks

 Solution
 ```
 gcloud compute networks list
 ```

-* List subnets
+* List the subnets

 Solution
 ```